net2devcrypto/ERC-404-Deploy-Contract-and-UniswapV3-Tutorial/README.md

 then compile and deploy!

-2- Whitelist the contract owner wallet address by calling the setWhitelist function on the contract.

-3- Update the token metadata description by calling the setMetadataDescription function on the contract.
+2- Update the token metadata description by calling the setMetadataDescription function on the contract.

-4- Update the token dataURI with the path to the nft pictures by calling the setDataURI function on the contract.
+3- Update the token dataURI with the path to the nft pictures by calling the setDataURI function on the contract.

 Please follow tutorial video for more details.